andrsvlz/openmoxie-ollama/README.md

 ## 🛠 What You Need

 0. A Moxie robot with the firmware update — or flash it yourself.
-1. A computer (Ubuntu/Linux/possibly Windows) on the same wireless network.
+1. A computer (Ubuntu Linux / mac / Windows) on the same wireless network.

 ---

-## 🪟 Easy Setup Linux / MAC / WINDOWS (Docker)
+## 🪟 Easy Setup Linux / Mac / Windows

 1. Install **Docker** and enable **WSL2 backend** if asked.